Welcome to HuntGauge.com, a website about Hunting Videos. Here you will find the Who, What and Why of Hunt Gauge.

 Who is Hunt Gauge?

-This blog was created me.
-You can refer to me as the Hunt Gauge Guy.
 I’m a passionate, amateur-Hunter, who lives, breathes and hunts on the African continent.
 I like to watch Hunting Videos (HVs) online.
+You can refer to me as the Hunt Gauge Guy.
 In recent years, I’ve noticed an exciting revival in the way that HVs are being made and the different stories they tell of the modern day Hunter, Huntress and Hunting Community.

 I’ve started this blog as a way to capture, organise and explore my thoughts on this subject area and would like to invite you to explore with me and comment on the website where you feel you have something valuable to add.